Supplier Network Terms

 Without limiting any other rights and remedies available to Buyer, Buyer may, at its option and whether or not Buyer has previously accepted the Products, (i) at Supplier’s risk and expense, including without limitation, the cost of return freight, return non-conforming Products to Supplier and require Supplier either to give Buyer full refund or full credit against the purchase price or promptly repair or replace the Products, (ii) retain such Products and set off losses against any amount due Supplier, or (iii) repair or replace Products and charge Supplier with the expense.
 After Buyer’s damages for Supplier’s breach or repudiation (including, without limitation, any cost of cover or of completing the manufacture or processing of the Products) are determined, Supplier shall pay to Buyer any excess of Buyer’s damages over the purchase price.
 In addition to any rights set forth in these Terms and Conditions Buyer shall have all other rights and remedies that the law gives to buyers, including the right to recover incidental and consequential damages resulting from any breach by Supplier.
 Buyer shall have the full statutory period of limitations to bring any legal action.
 Supplier shall not have and hereby waives, any security interest in or any statutory or other lien upon any Products.
 Buyer may deduct from, and set off against, any amounts or damages at any time owed to Supplier whether arising hereunder or otherwise any amounts, damages, rebates or credits owed by Supplier to Buyer.

 Unless otherwise specified by Buyer, a separate invoice shall be issued for each shipment and only after the Goods are shipped or Services are rendered.
 Payment due dates, including discount periods, will be computed from date of invoice to date Buyer’s check is mailed (or payment is otherwise transmitted by Buyer).
 Any discount taken by Buyer will be taken on the full amount of invoice.
 Supplier shall submit invoices in accordance with Buyer’s instructions, which may include electronic means using a web based portal or any other method specified by Buyer.
+For purposes of clarity the following table shall be used as guidance to all Supplier invoicing submissions and processing.

 9. Price; Payments.